Sammy3000/leaderboard-API/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project feel free to use it.
+Give a ⭐️ if you like this project!

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank my bootcamp for granting me the knowledge to do this.
+- Hat tip to Microverse and all the staff.
+- Thanks to My coding Partners
+- Thanks to My Morning-session-group and Standup-team Partners and
+- Thanks to Code Reviewers

 ## 📝 License <a name="license"></a>